aterentiev/EEPROM2/README.md

 New functions read and write a block of EEPROM data starting on given address.

-Please note that no address check is performed!
+Please note that no address or pointer check is performed!